 Homestays are an affordable way to immerse in the Fijian culture.
 Not only do you get to experience the real Fiji, but your accommodation is also included in the price (of which is only FJ$30-$100 per night).
 Dining with the family is also part of the experience, where meals are an average of FJ$15 per person per day.
 Check out the Taveuni homestays on Airbnb (and don’t forget your FREE $50 Airbnb credit on us).
 Plus, find more homestays around the country with our 10 Authentic Village Stays in Fiji.

 6. Remember the Free Stuff

 One last thing about accommodation, don’t just see resorts as somewhere to rest your head for the night when looking at prices.
-Most resorts around Taveuni and Fiji offer a range of complementary activities that are sure to keep you entertained during your stay.
+Most resorts around Taveuni and Fiji offer a range of complimentary activities that are sure to keep you entertained during your stay.
 Complimentary use of non-motorised watersports equipment is a staple, where you can kayak, snorkel and stand-up paddleboard for free.
 Cultural activities are also often included in the rate, such as “meke” dance nights, coconut husking, weaving and more.
 That’s something to think about!

 7. Buses are a Cheap Way to Get Around the Island